 While speaking at the fiftieth anniversary of the ACOA, Houser reminded us that we still have a long way to go.
 He chose to title his speech, “The struggle never ends,” the English translation of the Portuguese saying “a luta continua.”
 Uttered for decades by freedom fighters in Angola, Guinea-Bissau, and Mozambique in the face of a recalcitrant Portuguese military dictatorship, this saying became popular the world over in the 1960s and 70s.

 Houser is survived by his wife, Jean, their four children, grandchildren and great-grandchildren.
 He lived for ninety-nine orbits of the earth around the sun.

-A memorial was held for Houser on Saturday, September 19 at 10am at Friends House, 684 Benicia Drive, Santa Rosa on the Green.
-A second memorial will be held on Friday November 6th in the chapel at Union Theological Seminary, 121st Street and Broadway, New York.
+- A memorial was held for Houser on Saturday, September 19 at 10am at Friends House, 684 Benicia Drive, Santa Rosa on the Green.
+A second memorial was to be held on Friday November 6th in the chapel at Union Theological Seminary, 121st Street and Broadway, New York.
 It will be organized by the Fellowship of Reconciliation (FOR).
 For more information, contact Ethan Vesely-Flad of FOR [email protected].